-Spartanburg Housing will request third-party documentation to verify that the person permitted to further his or her education by the childcare is enrolled and provide information about the timing of classes for which the person is registered.
+Spartanburg Housing will request third-party documentation to verify that the person permitted to further his or hertheir education by the ehildearechild care is enrolled and provide information about the timing of classes for which the person is registered.
 The documentation may be provided by the family.